PLUS Loan Instructions

 PLUS Loans may cover the full cost of attendance minus other financial aid.
 The cost of attendance includes tuition, room and board, as well as standard allowances for books and supplies, transportation, and personal expenses.
 Determine how much you wish to borrow for a full academic year.
 The total loan amount will be split evenly for the fall and spring semesters.

-The PLUS Loan application process involves two steps, a) completing the Washington College College Federal Direct PLUS Loan Request Form, and b) completing the Federal Direct PLUS Loan Master Promissory Note (MPN).
+The PLUS Loan application process involves two steps, a) completing a PLUS Loan application, and b) completing the Federal Direct PLUS Loan Master Promissory Note (MPN).

-If your loan application is not approved, you will be contacted by the Federal Servicer (in writing) and given the option of appealing the credit decision or resubmitting the application with a credit-worthy endorser.
-Questions concerning your credit decision should be directed to the Federal Servicer’s Applicant Service at 800-557-7394.
-If you do not wish to pursue either of these options, your son or daughter may apply for an unsubsidized Federal Direct Loan by contacting the Office of Student Aid at 410-778-7214.
+If your loan application is not approved, you will be contacted by the Federal Servicer, in writing, and given the option of appealing the credit decision or resubmitting the application with a credit-worthy endorser.
+Questions concerning your credit decision should be directed to the Federal Servicer’s Student Loan Support Center at 800-557-7394.
+If you do not wish to pursue either of these options, your student may pursue additional unsubsidized Federal Direct Loan funds by contacting the Office of Student Financial Aid at 410-778-7214.

-- Federal PLUS Loan Master Promissory Note.
 The PLUS Loan MPN allows parents to borrow for multiple years (up to 10 years) under one note for each child enrolled in college provided you do not require an endorser.
-Please go to StudentLoans.gov
+Complete the MPN online at: https://studentaid.gov

-You must have a Department of Education issued Personal Identification Number (PIN) before completing and signing the electronic MPN.
-This is the same PIN number you may have used to fill out the FAFSA.
-If you do not have a Federal PIN, or have lost your PIN, you may obtain one at the Federal Personal Identification Number Web Site.
+You must have a Department of Education issued FSA ID before completing and signing the electronic MPN.
+If you do not have a FSA ID, you may obtain one at the Federal Student Aid website at: https://fsaid.ed.gov/.

 Completing the MPN